 Marcos, nip it in the bud.
 Do Ferber.

-― combination hair (underrated aerosmith bootlegs I have owned), Thursday, 12 September 2013 21:46 (four years ago) Permalink
+― combination hair (underrated aerosmith bootlegs I have owned), Thursday, 12 September 2013 21:46 (five years ago) Permalink

 I didn't see any immediate bad results from the sleep training we did though, and in fact once she hit about 14-15 months she started actually asking to go to sleep when she was tired, like she actually gets annoyed if we prolong putting her in the crib too much.

 ― #fomo that's the motto (Hurting 2), Thursday, 12 September 2013 21:47 (five years ago) Permalink